External Storage - Google Cloud Storage

 The Optidash API allows you to set the following custom headers on your objects: Cache-Control, Content-Type, Content-Encoding, Content-Language and Content-Disposition.

-An example cURL request of using Google Cloud Storage (with Connector ID) as an External Storage provider will look like the following:
+Here's an example of using Google Cloud Storage (with Connector ID) as an External Storage provider in a cURL request:

 curl https://api.optidash.ai/1.0/fetch -X POST -u your-api-key: \